AndrewSouthpaw/react-tdd/README.md

 # react-tdd

+React testing utilities and education about React TDD.

 Test Driven Development (TDD) is widely regarded as an effective and scalable approach to software design, but its adoption has stagnated in React.
 Writing useful frontend tests for real-world codebases turns out to be quite hard.

 There's a two-fold purpose for `react-tdd`: